-Many of the prioritized HIN locations previously shared occur in close proximity to one another and / or shared common characteristics, and would warrant further study as coordinated safety improvements.
+Many of the prioritized HIN locations previously shared occur in close proximity to one another and /or share common characteristics, would warrant further study as coordinated safety improvements.
 The following project concepts describe the locations, crash history and types, roadway and land use characteristics, potential countermeasures to consider given those factors, and the next steps, including timeline and cost to implement.
 Note that all considerations related to potential improvements (countermeasures, next steps, costs, and timeline) will require further analysis.